gustavoriveram/gustavoriveram/README.md

 - 👋 Hi, I’m Gustavo, web developer.
-I'm currently working with Angular for a software factory startup.
+I'm currently working with Angular 2+ and RxJS for a software factory startup.

 <!---
 gustavoriveram/gustavoriveram is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.